What’s the Typical Hiring Process for Online Teaching Jobs With Companies?

 Voila!
 Your part of the application process and interview is complete.
 The company will normally follow up within one week on their hiring decision and further instructions if you’re moving forward.

 If the company decides to bring you aboard (success!), it will be time to review and sign your contract.
 Contract lengths usually range from 6 to 12 months long.
-However, the company will specify this and there may be room for negotiation.
-Be sure to read the entire contract and raise any questions you have (including pay rate or issues with working for other companies), before signing!
+However, the company will specify this, and there may be room for negotiation.
+Be sure to read the entire contract and raise any questions you have (including pay rate or issues with working with other companies) before signing!

 Step 7: Setting your schedule

-For example, with the company GoGoKid, once you’re logged in, you’ll be able to access the calendar showing dates and times available for teaching.
-If you’re available, you simply click the time slot to open, it, and if you’re not available, you leave it blank.
-For any last-minute class cancellations or extended vacations when you’re unable to teach, you simply remove the times from the calendar or request cancellation through a GoGoKid support ticket.
+For example, once you’re logged in to your teaching account, you’ll probably be able to access a calendar showing dates and times available for teaching.
+If you’re available, you might simply click the time slot to open it, and if you’re not available, you leave it blank.
 This flexibility is one of the many things people love about teaching English online!